 The best time to post is when YOUR audience is most active.
 Use data to find that window, be consistent, and remember that great content will perform regardless of when it's published.

 Use TubeAnalytics' audience intelligence features to see exactly when your viewers are online.
-For more on understanding your audience, read our audience insights guide.
-And once you've nailed your schedule, focus on YouTube SEO to maximize discovery.
+For more on understanding your audience, read our audience retention guide.
+And once you've nailed your schedule, focus on YouTube SEO optimization to maximize discovery.